 Twitter @webloganycar

-BIG BOOST FOR SEPTEMBER 2025 NEW CAR REGISTRATIONS.
+2025 UK NEW CAR MARKET ENDS ON A POSITIVE.
 Short new car news.

-According to the figures from the Society of Motor Manufacturers and Traders (SMMT) the UK new car market grew by 13.7% in September 2025 which is the strongest performance since September 2020.
-More than [...]
+The latest figures from the Society of Motor Manufacturers and Traders (SMMT) show that the new car market continued to grow in 2025.
+For the first time since the pandemic, a total of 2,020,520 [...]